GilbertoTADS/GilbertoTADS/README.md

 >“Simplicity is the soul of efficiency.” – Austin Freeman

 ### Who I am?
 >I'm a excited by tecnology, loveled by programmation since I was 14 years old, with two degress fisrt in Systems Analysis and second in Software Enginnering, currently working at Bradesco Seguros SA like System Analystic.
 I like game, arts martials and parts.
-But the better of me you only meet presently.
+But the better of me you only meet in person.